alexptic/devart-template/project_posts/2014-03-24-Individual-mixing.md

 Two standard techniques could be used.

-1. Panning
+- **Panning**.
 With variation in amount of audio signal for each speaker of headphones we could define virtual (hearable) placement of sound’s sources in horizontal direction.

-2. Distance.
+- **Distance**.
 Applying filtering effects to sound source we could define virtual (hearable) placement of sound sources in the depth.
 Effective technics here are:
   - filtering of high-frequency component of the sound from distant sources (when distance to the source is increasing);
   - more reverberation applying and more dissipation to the sounds from distant sources;
   - small or no reverberation to closer sources and to the waveform of current traveler;

 Mixing of sounds sources from behind of the traveler is quiet tricky since we use two-channel headphones.
-Good approach and could be solution for all mixing feature is using 3D FMOD engine.
-In addition, FMOD is integrated in OF platfrom. http://www.fmod.org/
+Good approach and could be solution for all mixing feature is using 3D FMOD engine: http://www.fmod.org/
+In addition, FMOD is integrated in OF platfrom.